 Initial attack is often spearheaded by ground crews building containment fire lines, and the ability of ground crews to fight fires in the Basin will improve as a result of the long-term measures.
-The dry hydrants are new resources that will provide new access to water sources along the major roads in the ASE area for groundcrews and reduce refilling travel times for tenders and fire engines by up to 30 to 60 minutes per turn, depending on fire location, compared to existing boat launches and access points.
-The Deer Creek dry hydrant (Figure 13) is located in the middle of a relatively dense collection of homes along Ager-Beswick Road to the east and Patricia Avenue to the west and will reduce round-trip travel time between refills by 20 to 30 minutes for fighting structure fires on this southern side of Copco Lake.
-There will be 11 combined boat launches and dry hydrants post-removal.
-The two new boat launches, which will be specifically designed to accommodate water tenders and fire engines, will be constructed to replace existing gravel-surfaced boat launches that are not suitable for this equipment.
+The dry hydrants are new resources that will provide new access to water sources along the major roads in the ASE area for groundcrews and reduce refilling travel times for tenders and fire engines by up to 30 to 60 minutes per turn. depending on fire location, compared to existing boat launches and access points.
+There will be 11 combined boat launches and dry hydrants post-removal (Table 6-2).
+Two new boat launches (at Fall Creek Confluence and Iron Gate), which will be specifically designed to accommodate water tenders and fire engines, will be constructed to replace existing gravel-surfaced boat launches that are not suitable for this equipment.
+New boat launches at Copco Valley, currently inundated by Copco Lake, and at Pioneer Park West, currently inundated by J.C.
+Boyle reservoir, will also be constructed to accommodate water tenders and fire engines.
 The dry hydrants and new boat launches will be an improvement over existing boat launches because they are specifically designed for firefighting ground crews.
-The gravity fed hydrant system at Copco Lake will continue to function (Section 6.4.3), so these capabilities will be maintained post-removal.
+The gravity fed hydrant system at Copco Lake will continue to function (Section 6.4.3), so these capabilities will be maintained postremoval.
 The area currently serviced by Copco No. 2 powerhouse hydrant system will be serviced by the Iron Gate Fall Creek boat launch, which is located only 1500 ft away.
 In addition, initial attack by ground crews will be much more efficient given the improved ability to monitor fire locations in real-time provided by the new MDS cameras.

 The free-flowing Klamath River following dam removal is an adequate replacement water source for the loss of the reservoirs with respect to water access, supply, and travel time for helicopter drafting.
 The loss of J.C.
 Boyle will have only a minor impact, given the proximity of Keno Reservoir, which is a better drafting water source than J.C.
 Boyle Reservoir.
-Also, two wide, deep pools will be re-exposed in the upstream portion of the
+Also, two wide, deep pools will be re-exposed in the upstream portion of the J.C.

-J.C.
 Boyle Reservoir following drawdown.
 Bucket and longline operations in the other reservoirs should be relatively unaffected by the Proposed Action as dozens of river locations in the reservoir footprints will have suitable width and depth for bucket drafting.
 Buckets are more commonly used by CFSU and ODF for initial attack than snorkels, so those efforts will be relatively unchanged as a result of the Proposed Action.
 The anticipated ARAPs should result in at least two locations per reservoir which meet the drafting safety criteria for snorkel helicopters.
 This should be a sufficient number of drafting locations to limit traffic delays on drafting activities.